 More Pix

 Manny and I had dinner at a Mexican restaurant in downtown Elko.
 And going to and from the eatery, we saw a town that looked vibrant and alive.
-Elko has its own airport, TV station, college (Great Basin), and every big box store and restaurant chain one can name.
-A town that stakes it fortune on the mining of gold, the forboding Mt Ruby, snowcapped at 12,000 feet looks down upon the 20,000 people who call Elko their home.
+Elko has its own airport, TV station, college (Great Basin), and every big-box store and restaurant chain one can name.
+A town that stakes it fortune on the mining of gold

-We even met a happy road construction worker named John, who at 63 remembers when it ws less than 5,000 inhabitants.
-His grandfather, he recalled, owned the first electric skil saw for miles around.
+We even met a happy road construction worker named John, who at 63 remembers when it was less than 5,000 inhabitants.
+His grandfather, he recalled, owned the first electric skill saw for miles around.

-Our hotel room was across the parking lot from a Raleys supermarket where after a few trips there we also got to know some of the workers there.
-At out hotel, we were the star guests because of my bike and everyone wanted to talk to us.
+Our hotel room was across the parking lot from a Raley's supermarket where after a few trips. we also got to know some of the workers there.
+At our hotel, we were the star guests because of my bike and everyone wanted to talk to us.
 Elko was fun.

-It was good that it was because after we left it at 8AM for what was supposed to be an easy 50 mile day to Wells, NV, I almost wished I had listended to my doctor friend and stayed another day.
+It was good that it was because after we left it at 8AM for what was supposed to be an easy 50-mile day to Wells, NV, I almost wished I had listened to my doctor friend and stayed another day.

-We were loving life as we rolled along at an easy ten miles an hour (Many was carrying all but my sleeping bag. with gear myrod speed is 7mph) in the cool 50 degree morning.
+We were loving life as we rolled along at an easy ten miles an hour (Many was carrying all but my sleeping bag - with gear, my road speed is 7 mph) in the cool 50-degree morning.
 However, as we would 20 miles later find out, we were being cruelly teased.
-In factit never warmed up and the lightning strikes we could see far off in the distance became a part of our reality as we thought we were out racing the wet clouds behind us.
+In fact, it never warmed up and the lightning strikes we could see far off in the distance became a part of our reality as we thought we were out-racing the wet clouds behind us.

 THX 4 all of U!!